meker12/commerce-channels.en/help/channel-manager/return-refund-orders.md

 On the Commerce side, the return request initiates the following workflow:

-* Channel Manager creates a corresponding return request with a received status and adds the return id number to the [!UICONTROL Returns] dashboard.
+* Channel Manager creates a corresponding return request with a received status and adds the return ID number ([!UICONTROL RMA #]) to the [!UICONTROL Returns] dashboard.
 On the [!DNL Orders] dashboard, the status detail for the order associated with the return updates to include a [!UICONTROL Return requested] link to view and process the return.

 * Merchants process the refund associated with the return by creating a Credit Memo following the [Adobe Commerce refund workflow](https://docs.magento.com/user-guide/sales/credit-memos.html#refund-workflow).
 All refunds are processed using the offline method.